-The application site refers to 2 Melvinia Crescent a modest 3 bedroomed single storey detached dwelling located within a purely residential area which characterised by a mix of single storey, dormer bungalows and 2-storey family sized dwellings.
-The property benefits from a paved parking area to the side of the dwelling, a semi-enclosed front garden and enclosed garden to the rear.
+The application site refers to 29 Stainborough Road, a modest 3 bedroomed two-storey semi-detached dwelling located within a predominantly residential area which generally characterised by 2-storey family sized dwellings.
+The property benefits from a paved parking area to the front of the dwelling and enclosed garden to the rear.